adlnet/xAPI-Spec/xAPI.md

 * MAY send statements with attachments as described above;
 * MAY send multiple statements where some or all have attachments if using "POST".
-* MAY send batches of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format
+* MAY send batches of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.

 ###### Example: